Bioconductor/BiocBaseUtils/README.md

-# BiocDevelUtils
+# BiocDeveloper

-The `BiocDevelUtils` package provides a suite of helper functions designed to help developers.
-Currently, it covers three topics often encountered during the develoment process.
+The `BiocDeveloper` package provides a suite of helper functions designed to help developers.
+Currently, it covers three topics often encountered during the development process.

 1. Assertions - Type checks for logical, character, and numeric inputs
 2. Slot replacement - Replacing the value of class slots